UA-ResearchComputing-HPC/ua-researchcomputing-hpc.github.io/General-Examples/Job-Dependencies/README.md

 ```

 # Output
-If everything is successful, there should be a gif of a rotating volcano in the directory ```output/gifs/```
+If everything is successful, there should be a gif of a rotating volcano under ```./output/gifs/volcano.gif```

 ![](volcano.gif)